kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 </div>
 ```

 **Note:** This grid on the homepage contains 4 items.
 This is the maximum that the grid feature will hold on one row.
 If more grid items are added, a new row will be created.
 It is not recommended that you add more items to this, or change this code at all.
-You are most likely to change the default images (found in the liquid, explained below, and in the 'Read more blogs' item (the final item in the grid).
+You are most likely to change the default images (found in the Liquid, explained below, and in the 'Read more blogs' item (the final item in the grid).

 ##### The Liquid code explained
 Each div is populated using liquid as follows:

-First we set a variable for the most recent post (that is the post at index position 0
+First we set a variable for the most recent post (that is the post at index position 0):

 ```
 {% assign latest_post = site.posts[0]%}